|

 specified device.

-The fec device argument can be block device or file image.
+The FEC device argument can be a block device or a file image.

-For format, if fec device path doesn’t exist, it will be
+For format, if the FEC device path doesn’t exist, it will be

-the verity data_device is encrypted the fec_device should be
+verity data_device is encrypted, the fec_device should be too.

 FEC calculation covers data, hash area, and optional foreign

-metadata stored on the same device with the hash tree
+metadata stored on the same device as the hash tree

-(additional space after hash area).
-Size of this optional
+(additional space after the hash area).
+The size of this

-additional area protected by FEC is calculated from image
+optional additional area protected by FEC is calculated from

-sizes, so you must be sure that you use the same images for
+image sizes, so you must use the same images for activation.

 Number of generator roots.
-This equals to the number of
+This equals the number of parity

-parity bytes in the encoding data.
-In RS(M, N) encoding, the
+bytes in the encoding data.
+In RS(M, N) encoding, the number

 (including).

 Specifies the hash version type.
-Format type 0 is original
+Format type 0 is the original

 Chrome OS version.
-Format type 1 is current version.
+Format type 1 is the current version.

 Used block size for the hash device.
-(Note kernel supports
+Maximum is the page size

 Offset of hash area/superblock on hash_device.
 Value must be